 Develop equipment that is designed to minimize e-waste through optimized use of electronics, longer life and easy and efficient disassembly.

-Ensure manufacturers declare the components used (and %, weight or volume) in the EEE manufacturing process, in order to reduce research expenses for the controlling and environment monitoring bodies which will enable the design of more efficient WEEE treatment and final disposal models, specifically addressing the polluting elements contained.
+Encourage manufacturers to declare the components used (and %, weight or volume) in the EEE manufacturing process, in order to reduce research expenses for the controlling and environment monitoring bodies which will enable the design of more efficient WEEE treatment and final disposal models, specifically addressing the polluting elements contained.

-Identify ICT equipment that makes more efficient use of resources in particular equipment that are designed for longer life, for easy and effective dismantling and recovery of valuable parts.

-Develop equipment that is designed to minimize e-waste through optimized use of electronics, longer life and easy and efficient disassembly.

 Ensure the ICT industry require more energy-efficient solutions.

-Explore new models of financing the development and deployment of ICT.

 E-waste management: